Electric-Fortune/bananatracker/README.md

 # Banana Tracker
 - An [EmoTracker](https://emotracker.net/) pack for the [Donkey Kong 64 randomizer](https://github.com/2dos/dk64-randomizer) but can also be used for vanilla Donkey Kong 64 as well.
-- Current Version: **Version 1.2.7** (February ??
-2023)
+- Current Version: **Version 1.3.0** (February 28 2023)
 <img src="https://raw.githubusercontent.com/jxjacob/bananatracker/master/bananatracker_example.PNG">

 # Features
 This tracker features tracking packs for various DK64 Randomizer settings as well as 101% playthroughs.

 ### Standard Randomizer
-- All kongs' Cranky upgrades, Funky guns, Candy instruments and blueprint count (up to 8).
+- Tracking for Kongs, Cranky upgrades, Funky weapons, Candy instruments and blueprint count (up to 8 per Kong).
 - Progressive Simian Slam
 - Homing Ammo and Sniper Scope Funky upgrades
 - Fairy Camera
-- Golden Banana Count
+- Golden Banana counter
 - Keys and Crowns available in each level

 ### Long Randomizer